-Financial willingness is one of two major components of the HECM financial assessment guidelines rolled out in 2014 by FHA.
-The goal behind the new guidelines is to reduce defaults due to nonpayment of required property charges.
-Lenders are now required to more extensively analyze an applicant’s income and credit history as part of the qualification process.
+Financial willingness is an important component of the HECM financial assessment guidelines rolled out in 2014.
+The goal behind the new guidelines was to reduce defaults resulting from nonpayment of required property charges.
+Lenders are now required to more extensively analyze a reverse mortgage applicant’s income and credit history.